hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 #### Ephemeral storage vs. EBS

-Discussion about ephemeral storage us EBS is often phrased as two extremes, with Instance Stores being at risk of disappearing at any moment vs. EBS with is rock solid and will never fail.
+Discussion about ephemeral storage vs. EBS is often phrased as two extremes, with Instance Stores being at risk of disappearing at any moment vs. EBS with is rock solid and will never fail.
-While they are at either ends of of the continuum, neither are extremes, they are in some cases closer then often considered.
+While they are at either ends of the continuum, neither are extremes, they are in some cases closer then often considered.

 It is true that Instance Stores will be wiped if the instance is stopped.